tenzir/tenzir/web/blog/vast-v2.3/index.md

 In a simplified model, VAST performs three steps when executing a query:

 1. Send the query to the catalog, which maintains VAST's partitions, and ask it for a list of candidate partitions.
-The catalog maintains a the first tier of sparse indexes, currently one per partition.
+The catalog maintains the first tier of sparse indexes, currently one per partition.

-2. Send the query to all candidate partitions in parallel, each of which contains dense indexes for fields in the partition's schema.
+2. Send the query to all candidate partitions in parallel, each of which contains dense indexes for all fields in the partition's schema.
 The index lookup yields a set of candidate records IDs within the partition.

 3. Send the query to all candidate partition's stores, provided the index lookup yielded record IDs.
 Then evaluating the query against the candidate events